Last updated: January 2nd, 2023

-It also has the convenience of an individual activity, but is also easy to enjoy with a group.
+Others advantages of biking for sport include convenience and accessibility.
+It’s highly enjoyable enjoy alone, but equally rewarding with a group.
 It can be a meditative solo pursuit just as easily as a social activity.

 Finally, hobbyist cycling is a great way experience familiar surroundings in a different way.
 You see far more things than you can on foot, but without the high speed, enclosure, and isolation of getting around by car.

 Cycling exposes you to the weather, which may limit where and how long you can ride.
 Speeds can be much higher than hobbies on foot, which might increase the risk of injury of something goes amiss.
 It does have the potential to be an expensive hobby, but it does not have to be.

 Like any outdoor hobby, cycling requires some planning and preparation based on the weather.
 The conditions determine your apparel, and may even affect which bike you choose to ride in the case of snow or severe rain.

 It’s only fair to acknowledge that higher speeds (compared to, say, hiking) mean higher potential for injuries.
 Some cyclists also navigate car traffic, which poses serious risks of its own.
 You can choose to ride slowly and/or avoid busy road, but for many hobbyist riders, they’re simply part of it.